clapeyre/clapeyre.github.io/_posts/2015-11-04-cantera-avbp.markdown

 ## The Cantera software

-Cantera is now fairly easy to install on a Mac thanks to the [Homebrew](http://brew.sh/) package manager.
+[Cantera](http://www.cantera.org/) is a powerful suite of software for chemical kinetics.
+It is now fairly easy to install on a Mac thanks to the [Homebrew](http://brew.sh/) package manager.
 Once homebrew is installed, Cantera can simply be installed using: